 If we actually had free will, none of this would be an issue, right?
-This is where Buddha’s letting your sole desire be the performance of your duty, can help.
-When you approach all action as personal duty (Dharma), it becomes a way to channel watchfulness: in sweeping the floor, in walking, in working, in resting… everything!
-Action arising from a sense of duty is generally more balanced than action driven by whims of the moment.
-However, even actions prompted by whims of the moment are balanced, if “Right Attentiveness” is awake.
-On a practical note, watching life attentively helps avoid some of life’s potholes that otherwise trip us up.
+This is where Buddha’s “Letting your sole desire be the performance of your duty” can become a game changer.
+Approaching all action as personal duty (Dharma) helps intentionally guide watchfulness: in sweeping the floor, in walking, in working, in resting… in everything!
+Such action has a better chance of being balanced than action driven by whims of the moment.
+Of course, even actions prompted by whims of the moment can be balanced, when “Right Attentiveness” is awake, i.e., watching life attentively helps avoid life’s potholes.

-As long as life is action, we might as well get the most out of it by giving our utmost attentiveness to it — Right Attentiveness.
+As long as life is action, we might as well get the most out of it by giving our sincere attentiveness to it — Right Attentiveness.
 This moment-to-moment watchfulness is invisible to the outside world.
-The difficulty here is that there is no external medal or merit motivator to stimulate Right Attentiveness.
-That means no action, from washing the dishes to winning an Olympic race, is unique with respect to watchfulness and integrity of living true.
+The difficulty here is that there is no external stimuli—medal or merit—to motivate Right Attentiveness.
+That means no action, from washing the dishes to winning an Olympic race, is more exceptional with respect to watchfulness and integrity of living true.
 Naturally, from a Taoist perspective, all action is the same when seen in the light of mysterious sameness, as chapter 56 calls it. (photo: just sitting… bzzzz… giving blood)

 Subjects experienced a hedonic reaction when tax revenues were transferred to a charity, and subjects who showed greater neural activation under this regime were more generous when charitable contributions were made voluntary.
 The sense of well-being in the voluntary giving condition surpassed that seen when subjects were taxed.